Leuchtfeuer/auth0-for-typo3/README.md

 [![Code Climate](https://codeclimate.com/github/Leuchtfeuer/auth0-for-typo3/badges/gpa.svg)](https://codeclimate.com/github/Leuchtfeuer/auth0-for-typo3)
 [![Code Coverage](https://codecov.io/gh/Leuchtfeuer/auth0-for-typo3/branch/master/graph/badge.svg?token=pclJ2SpboL)](https://codecov.io/gh/Leuchtfeuer/auth0-for-typo3)

-This extension allows you to log into a TYPO3 backend or frontend via Auth0.
+This extension allows you to log into a TYPO3 backend via Auth0.
 The full documentation for the latest releases can be found [here](https://docs.typo3.org/p/leuchtfeuer/auth0/master/en-us/).

 *If you are searching for the documentation for version 3.2.1 and below, you can take a look at the former